kaizhangpnl/kaizhangpl.github.io/source/refer.rst

    Impact of numerical choices on water conservation in the E3SM Atmosphere Model Version 1 (EAMv1), Geosci.
 Model Dev., https://doi.org/10.5194/gmd-2017-293, 2018.

-.. #.
-Qian et al. 2018, Parametric sensitivity and uncertainty quantification in the version
-..
-1 of E3SM Atmosphere Model based on short Perturbed Parameters Ensemble simulations,
-..    submitted to JGR-Atmosphere

-.. #.
-Tang et al. 2018: How well does a regionally refined model represent the globally
-..    uniform high-resolution E3SM Atmosphere Model Version 1 (EAM1) over the contiguous United States?,
-..    submitted to JAMES.

 #.
 Xie et al. 2018, Understanding Cloud and Convective Characteristics in Version 1 of
    the E3SM Atmosphere Model, submitted to JAMES.

-.. #.
-Zhang, Y. et al. 2018: Evaluation of EAMv1 simulated clouds and their sensitivity to model
-..   resolution with satellite and ground-based simulators, to be submitted to JAMES.

 #.
 Zhang, K. et al. 2018: Representation of ice cloud microphysics and its interaction with
    aerosols in the E3SM Atmosphere Model (EAM) V1, to be submitted to JAMES.